 Now stir in a measure (say, a dessertspoon) of Ouzo, Pernod, Ricard, or other aniseed spirit.
 Or you may have imparted enough aniseed taste from the star aniseeds used when boiling the swede.

 Cover the bottom of an ovenproof dish with the mashed swede.

-Take chicken thighs (better than legs) from which you have extracted the single, central bone (if you have done this earlier, put the bones in with the swede when you are boiling it to obtain extra flavour).
+Take chicken thighs (better than legs) from which you have extracted the single, central bone (if you have done this earlier, tie together and put the bones in with the swede when you are boiling it to obtain extra flavour).
 Keep the skin on the thigh pieces and roll them into bundles before arranging them (one large or two small per person) on top of the mashed swede.
 If boning chicken legs, also discard the sharp bone lying close to the leg bone and use kitchen scissors to trim away the little white ends of tendon.
 Wrap in their skin, as with thighs.

 If it is more convenient, the preparation can be done well before the dish is ready for the oven.
 Give it about an hour and a half at a medium setting (longer seems to make little difference, so it is an excellent dish might you be late or very late to eat).
 Anyhow, after the chicken skin has become crisp and golden, the dish will be ready for the table.

 That's it.
 And it's a stunner.
 Serve on its own, or with baked or mashed potato, or beans, or a salad, or...

 Perhaps you do not like the taste of aniseed.
 Then don’t add any.
 It will be almost as good.
 It is also possible to use any spirit or liqueur for this excellent dish.
 Use your favourite, or any at hand.
 Grand Marnier, for instance, is excellent.